bbauska/UC-Davis-JS-Basics/readme.md

 <h2 id="#about">About this Course</h2>

-This course introduces the programming language JavaScript and shows the websites that include the type of interactions students will eventually be able to develop.
+<p>This course introduces the programming language JavaScript and shows the
+websites that include the type of interactions students will eventually be able to develop.
 Learners will understand the importance of how JavaScript was developed and why such history impacts the way JavaScript